Gyula Germanus: In Turkey after the Revolution of the Young Turks

 During the war years, between 1914 and 1919 he obtained a position in the Prime Ministers Office to monitor the foreign press.
 As soon as the war started, Germanus had to use his extraordinary knowledge of languages in secret missions in Turkey, then allied with Hungary.
 He had to escort special ambassadorial carriages, as a deputy of the Hungarian department of the Red Crescent.
 He was doing this, in July 1915, when a train to Anatolia was found to contain weapons and explosives hidden among medicines and bandages.

 At that time the Sultanate was already over, and a parliamentary state had been established.
 However, conflicts among the minorities of this multinational country were inflamed, and there were power struggles.
 Seeing the government debt, the war casualties and consequent enormous levels of poverty, filled his heart with sorrow.
 Germanus was deeply disappointed in the men he had known in his scholarship years spent in Constantinople.
 They now filled high positions in the state, and played a determining role in the Armenian Genocide, among other things.

 Recognition and illness

 Germanus served with the Red Crescent, in the Gallipoli campaign in the Dardanelles, where he was wounded and taken prisoner.
 After his release he became acquainted with the commander of the 19th Division, attached to the Fifth Army, Mustafa Kemal Pasha, who later, known as Atatürk, founded the Republic of Turkey in 1923.

-In Turkey, Germanus contacted the Sultan Mehmed V. (1909–18) in 1915, and the heir of the throne Abdul Medsid, son of Mehmed VI.
+In Turkey, Germanus contacted the Sultan.
+(1909–18) in 1915, and the heir of the throne Abdul Medsid.
 (1918–22) in 1918.
 Germanus was given a 'Mecidiye order' from the first and an 'Osmanie order' from the later.
 During that sojourn in Turkey he became sick with malaria.
 His illness was detected much later, which led to a prolonged recovery of more than two years.
 In the same year, 1918, he married Rózsa Hajnóczy (1892–1944) from Upper Hungary.
 She was his faithful and fond partner during the Indian years.